"These well-written stories show how the fantastical tales of our culture's mythology can shape our world in ways we don't even realise"

 Negros Museum (available only on-site)

-Why I wrote "Turtles"
+Why I wrote "When Turtles Come Home"

 Why did I write the book?
 The reason is, I honestly feel I have something to say—if only because I am at least twice the age, if not more, of most of my readers.
 In my years of wandering, I have observed a lot, experienced a lot, and want my readers to know that I think the Philippines is as good a place to stay as any.
 This is the country I come from and this is where I want to stay.